michaeltroger/michaeltroger.com/_posts/2017-08-12-add-apn-in-android-wear-2.md

 ---
 published: true
 ---
-## Add an APN in Android Wear 2.0
-### to make virtual providers work with your smartwatch
+### To make virtual providers work with your smartwatch

 Unfortunately _Google_ does not - different to the _Android_ phone version - allow the adding of APN's manually in _Android Wear_ at the time of writing.
 This is a big problem because in many countries _MVNOs_ - so called _mobile virtual network operator_ operate.
 They don't have their own network but use existing infrastructure from other providers in order to provide mobile services.
 Also in Austria we have a lot of them and they are used by a lot of people.
 Some local examples are the providers _Hot_ (uses _T-Mobile's_ network), _Yesss_ (uses _A1'_ network) and _Spusu_ (uses _Drei's_ network).